 Tip: Even though ATMs exist and cards are accepted, they might not always get signal reception, so to avoid issues, take plenty of local currency in cash with you.

-October – Recife and Olinda
+Is October a good month for a honeymoon in Brazil? – Recife and Olinda

 October is a great time to go to Recife and Olinda.
 The cities, one right next to the other, are perfect if you want a historic and cultural experience for your honeymoon.
 Besides, there is great food (but that is true anywhere in Brazil, so I didn’t even mention it here!) and great beaches to go to.